 Three Stars of the Game

-2 – Salve Regina senior David Hanson (Stockton, England) - scored a team-high 16 points after entering the game as a reserve.
+2 – Salve Regina senior David Hanson (Stockton, England) - scored 15 points including the game-winning layup at the buzzer.

 Key Stat of the Game